Peanut Butter Dog Treat Recipe

 Also, you may want to bake just half of the dough and freeze the rest.
 I often do this with a variety of "human" cookie dough recipes, then bake off a few at a time of the ones we fancy on any given day just to keep things interesting.

-You could do the same with your dog treats and rotate them to surprise Fido with an unexpected change of flavor such as Bacon!
+You could do the same with your dog treats and rotate them to surprise Fido with another flavor almost every dog loves such as in my Bacon dog treat recipe.

 Share this page: